Kharabet/fulcrum_ui/packages/fulcrum-website/lending.md

             <div class="col col-6 col-sm-12 fd-c">
                 <h2 class="circle mb-25"><span class="green left-165 top-r-10"></span>Who are <br />the borrowers?</h2>
                 <div class="pl-90 pl-md-60 c-primary">
                     <p class="mb-10">Borrowers are individuals who want to use their digital assets to build leveraged positions.
 This is also referrred to as “margin trading.”
 Fulcrum enables borrowers to create a leveraged position by borrowing assets from lenders.</p>
                 </div>
             </div>
             <div class="col col-6 col-sm-12 fd-c">
-                <h2 class="circle mb-25"><span class="big purple left-35 bottom-r-50 "></span>Where does the interest <br />  coming from? </h2>
+                <h2 class="circle mb-25"><span class="big purple left-35 bottom-r-50 "></span>Where does the <br/> interest come from? </h2>
                 <div class="pl-90 pl-md-60 c-primary">
                     <p class="mb-10">The interest paid to lenders comes from the fees paid by borrowers in exchange for access to liquidity when trading on margin.
 Fulcrum extends the bZx protocol by giving users the ability to create tokenized loans and margin positions.
               </p>
                 </div>
             </div>